 We’re focusing on the unsung heroes of the waterfall world here, but it’d be daft not to mention the little corner of the Brecon Beacons known as Waterfall Country, which has the greatest concentration of cascades, caves and gorgeous gorges anywhere in Britain.
 The waterfalls here are not close to the car parks, so to reach them requires a long walk on uneven terrain.

 Essentials: Popularity comes at a cost.
 In peak season, it can be tricky to park, and you won’t have the place to yourself.
 So plan your trip in advance and visit off-peak if you can.
 We recommend you use the free park and ride service from Glynneath to Pontneddfechan and Gwaun Hepste car park where possible.
-The service will run on Saturdays, Sundays and Bank Holiday Monday between Saturday 23 July and Sunday 4 September 2022.
+The service usually runs on Saturdays, Sundays and Bank Holiday Monday between July and September.

 South Wales waterfalls